 The Death of Caesar: The Story of History’s Most Famous Assassination by Barry Strauss (Simon & Schuster, March 2015) examines the traditions of the assassination of Julius Caesar, clearing up the myths (such as Shakespeare’s play) from reality.

 Analyzing such a historic event from 44 B.C. is not easy since eyewitness accounts are few and far between and records of supposed eyewitnesses are always questioned.
 Yet, Strauss’s book provides an entertaining and thorough examination of the most pressing people and events leading up to the assassination, the deed itself, and the immediate result.

-I am not an historian of the era that Strauss writes about, and so some things from history needed to be reviewed before I could get in to the book.
-“Crossing the Rubicon,” and Julius Caesar’s early life history were important events to be familiar with, and I was grateful for my many readings of Shakespeare’s play, since Strauss frequently discussed what other sources said versus what Shakespeare’s play suggested.
-I enjoyed learning about the different people involved in the situation, and was interested in how the Ides of March played out in the end for the perpetrators.
+I am not a historian of the era that Strauss writes about, and so some things from history needed to be reviewed before I could get into the book.
+“Crossing the Rubicon,” and Julius Caesar’s early life history were important events to be familiar with, and I was grateful for my many readings of Shakespeare’s play since Strauss frequently discussed what other sources said versus what Shakespeare’s play suggested.
+I enjoyed learning about the different people involved in the situation and was interested in how the Ides of March played out in the end for the perpetrators.
 (Spoiler: not good.)

 Note: I received a digital copy of this book for review consideration from the publisher.